pior/mixpanelproxy/README.md

 # MixpanelProxy

-Mixpanel Proxy library in Go
+Mixpanel Proxy library in Go (as a http.Handler)

+## Features

+- Extract the Token and the DistinctId
+- Support Events and People endpoints
+- Passthrough for other endpoints
+- Custom Director to implement the proxy logic
+- Fully functional dummy (successful) response

+## TODO

+- Test coverage

 ## Usage